Black-Beard-Sdk/sdk.net/Docs/Black.Beard.Dynamics.Services.md

 This operator allows an array of [Package](#T-Bb-Models-Package 'Bb.Models.Package') objects to be implicitly converted into a [Packages](#T-Bb-Models-Packages 'Bb.Models.Packages') collection, simplifying initialization.

-<a name='T-Bb-PolicyExtension'></a>
+<a name='T-Bb-Extensions-PolicyExtension'></a>
 ## PolicyExtension `type`

 ##### Namespace

-Bb
+Bb.Extensions

 ##### Summary

 Extension methods for configuring policies in a web application.

-<a name='M-Bb-PolicyExtension-AddPolicy-Microsoft-AspNetCore-Builder-WebApplicationBuilder,System-String,System-Func{Bb-Policies-Asts-PolicyRule,System-Boolean},System-Action{Microsoft-AspNetCore-Authorization-AuthorizationOptions}-'></a>
+<a name='M-Bb-Extensions-PolicyExtension-AddPolicy-Microsoft-AspNetCore-Builder-WebApplicationBuilder,System-String,System-Func{Bb-Policies-Asts-PolicyRule,System-Boolean},System-Action{Microsoft-AspNetCore-Authorization-AuthorizationOptions}-'></a>
 ### AddPolicy(builder,filePath,filter,configureAction) `method`

 ##### Summary